killerducky/killerducky.github.io/shogi/study_plan.md

     * The first few chapters focus on Rook Pawn tactics
 * Go through this [List of Castles](https://lishogi.org/study/O591ZfdK)
     * Pick one of these to try out in your first even game
-* For your first even game, I recommend finding another (human) beginner
+* For your first even game, find another (human) beginner
-    * Lishogi is new, there are not many human opponents, you need to be proactive to get one!
+    * Lishogi is new and there are not many human opponents, so you need to be proactive to get one!
     * Or ask in the [Shogi Harbour Discord](https://discord.gg/wggn65v)
     * Or go to a Lishogi arena, and ask if a beginner there wants to pause the arena and play
     * Or try 81dojo, there are more humans there
         * See the 81dojo section [here](shogi/intro)
     * As a last resort, you can play Lishogi Computer Level 1, but even that level is quite strong!
+* Congratulations for finishing your first even game!
 * Play two more games!

 ### The long haul
-* You're starting to get an idea of what Shogi is all about, congratulations!
+* You're starting to get an idea of what Shogi is about, congratulations!
 * Keep playing games!
 * Start reviewing your own games
     * One of the best ways to improve is to review your own games